business

 Why AI makes usage-based pricing inevitable

 The connection between AI and usage-based pricing isn’t coincidental.
 When you build a tool that processes images, generates text, or analyzes data using AI models, every operation carries a direct, measurable cost.
-Running inference on language models consumes compute resources.
+Running inference on language models consumes compute resources — track current per-model rates at the AI token pricing tracker.
 Generating images requires GPU time.
 Processing voice synthesis burns through API credits.
 Unlike traditional software where the marginal cost of an additional user is essentially zero, AI services have real, variable costs that scale with consumption.

 Consider what this means from a business perspective.
 If you’re running an AI-powered image generation service, serving a customer who generates 10 images costs you dramatically less than serving one who generates 10,000 images.
 The same logic applies across language models, voice synthesis, video processing, and every other AI capability.
 Each feature carries its own compute burden that scales directly with usage, creating an economics problem that flat subscription pricing simply can’t solve elegantly.